knat/Metah/README.md

 It's strongly recommended that you put some time on reading the generated code in Visual Studio.

-So far, there are three methods of authoring composite activities: by the WF designer(XAML), by C#/VB and by Metah.W.
+So far, there are three ways of authoring composite activities: by the WF designer(XAML), by C#/VB and by Metah.W.
 I'm not a fan of the WF designer, for it is very awkward: working in the WF designer is like typing on a mini keyboard with thick gloves.
-If you love writing IL code, you certainly love writing composite activities in C#/VB.
+If you love writing IL code, you will certainly love writing composite activities in C#/VB.
 Metaprogramming is elegant and efficient, I think it is the best choice.

 MW projects extend from C# projects.
 Any existing C# projects can support MW by inserting the following code at the end of the .csproj file: